Kumarmehta019/Space-Invaders/README.md

 - Getting random laser beams to fire from the aliens on the bottom row of the group of aliens was a real challenge.

 ## 7. Future Improvements

-- Fix the bugs mentioned above
+- Fix the bugs mentioned above.
-- Make random laser beams fire from the bottom row of aliens
+- Make random laser beams fire from the bottom row of aliens.
-- Add different types of aliens
+- Add different types of aliens.
-- Store the players score in local storage to implement `High Score` feature
+- Store the player's score in local storage to implement the `High Score` feature.
-- Make the player lose lives when alien laser beam hits the spaceship
+- Make the player lose lives when an alien laser beam hits the spaceship.
-- Make a second wave of aliens after the first wave has been beaten by the player
+- Make a second wave of aliens after the first wave has been beaten by the player.

 ## 8. Key Learnings

-- This project has helped me to solidify my understanding of Javascript fundamentals
+- This project has helped me to solidify my understanding of Javascript fundamentals.
-- Knowing when to leave a problem and move to another section of the project, and then come back to it with a fresh pair of eyes
+- Knowing when to leave a problem and move to another section of the project, and then come back to it with a fresh pair of eyes.
-- Learning how to use Fisma to create basic frame work/designs
+- Learning how to use Fisma to create basic frameworks/designs.
-- Using console logs to debug parts of the code which dont work
+- Using console logs to debug parts of the code which don't work.
-- Keeping the mindset to create a simple game and trying not to over-complicate things has helped me iron out small bugs and create a user friendly fun game
+- Keeping the mindset to create a simple game and trying not to over-complicate things has helped me iron out small bugs and create a user-friendly fun game.